Toni Söderholm: Playing career

-A native of Finland's capital city of Helsinki, Söderholm played in the HIFK youth system in the early and mid-1990s before taking his game to North America.
-From 1995 to 1997, he attended Trinity College School in Ontario, then returned to HIFK for the 1997–98 season and headed across the Atlantic again to enroll at the University of Massachusetts.
+A native of Finland's capital Helsinki, Söderholm played in the HIFK youth system in the early and mid-1990s before taking his game to North America.
+From 1995 to 1997, he attended Trinity College School in Ontario.
+For the 1997-98 season, he returned to HIFK and headed across the Atlantic again to enroll at the University of Massachusetts.
 He served as team captain for the Minutemen his senior year (2001–02).

 Upon graduation, Söderholm returned to HIFK and received Liiga Rookie of the Year honors in the 2002–03 season.
 In his second year in the league, Söderholm won the Pekka Rautakallio Award as the Defenceman of the Year.
 After his third season, in which he served as HIFK captain, he took up an offer from Switzerland and embarked on a two-year stint with SC Bern of the National League A (NLA) in 2005.
-Söderholm then signed with Frölunda HC of the Swedish Hockey League (SHL) in 2007.
+In 2007, Söderholm signed with Frölunda HC of the Swedish Hockey League (SHL).
 In the course of the second season with Frölunda, he returned to HIFK.
 Söderholm won the Finnish championship with HIFK in 2011 and was presented with the Jari Kurri Award as the MVP of the playoffs.

 On 7 April 2015, after a total of 10 seasons with HIFK's men's team, Söderholm left for a second time abroad in his professional career to provide a veteran presence with German club EHC München of the Deutsche Eishockey Liga (DEL), signing a one-year contract.
 He won the German championship in his single season with the München team and announced the end of his playing career several weeks later in May 2016.